xbeat/Machine-Learning/README.md

 Understanding Feature Discretization

 Feature discretization is a technique that transforms continuous features into discrete ones, often using one-hot encoding.
 This process can unveil valuable insights and enable non-linear behavior in linear models.
 By grouping continuous data into meaningful categories, we can better understand patterns and relationships within our dataset.

+## Activation Functions Understanding in Neural Networks

+Introduction to Activation Functions

+Neural networks utilize activation functions to transform input signals into output activations, introducing essential non-linearity that enables the network to learn complex patterns.
+This implementation demonstrates how to create basic activation functions from scratch using NumPy, providing a foundation for understanding their behavior.

 ## Symmetry, Representations, and Invariants in Python